ycs77/inertia-laravel-ssr-head/README.md

 }
 ```

-Also, if you are using this package, it is not recommended to use Inertia &lt;Head&gt;.
+Also, if you are using this package, it is not recommended to use Inertia `<Head>`.

 ### Title template